mzazon/awesome-cloud-projects/azure/intelligent-vision-model-retraining/intelligent-vision-model-retraining.md

    echo "✅ Logic App created: ${LOGIC_APP_NAME}"
    ```

-   The Logic App is initialized with a blob trigger that monitors the training-images container for new files.
+   The Logic App is initialized with a basic manual trigger that will be updated with blob monitoring capabilities.
 This event-driven approach ensures immediate response to new training data while minimizing resource consumption.

 6. **Configure Logic App Connections**: